stefs92/Bengali-AI/Midway_Blog_Post.md

 In order to preprocess the data more efficiently, we have started using the ImageDataGenerator class, which allowed us to load the dataset "in real time" while training, hence avoiding overloading the working memory.
 The dataset is initially available in four .parquet files, each containing around 5000 training images.
 We loaded the .parquet files, one piece at the time, and used them to generate and save separate image files.
 The ImageDataGenerator class comes with two tools for loading the data - "FlowFromDirectory" and "FlowFromDataframe" - the first one requiring images of different classes to be stored in separate folders and the second one taking in a pandas dataframe containing the file names and corresponding labels.
 We opted for the second one, implementing which turned out to be significantly simpler.
 We took advantage of the methods for rescaling the data and splitting it into the training (80%) and validation (20%).

+Since finishing our last blog post, we have realized that increasing the number of filters in convolutional layers can significantly improve the performance.
+We have also experimented with making our neural network deeper.
+Both changes resulted in significant overfitting.
+This is illustrated below, we can see the validation accuracy plateauing as the training accuracy is steadily improving.

 # Approach 1:

 The...